-The Bible does tell us that children are a blessing from God.
-Psalm 127:3-5 says, “Sons are a heritage from the Lord, children a reward from him.
-Like arrows in the hands of a warrior are sons born in one's youth.
+The Bible tells us that children are a blessing from God.
+Psalm 127:3–5 says, “Sons are a heritage from the Lord, children a reward from him.
+Like arrows in the hands of a warrior are sons born in one’s youth.
 Blessed is the man whose quiver is full of them.
 They will not be put to shame when they contend with their enemies in the gate.”
-God blesses parents with years of enjoyment with their children that can hardly be compared to anything else.
-God declares that children are a blessing.
-But this does not mean that God withholds blessings from those without children.
-It simply means children are to be looked upon as a blessing, not an inconvenience.
+This does not mean that those without children are not blessed or that children are the only blessing of God.
+It simply means children are to be looked upon as a blessing, not a curse or an inconvenience.

 Recommended Resource: Children Are A Blessing From the Lord by Tamara Boggs

 More insights from your Bible study - Get Started with Logos Bible Software for Free!

 How do I survive trying to raise a teenager?

 What did God mean when He told Adam and Eve to be fruitful and multiply?